 However, I think it is a cult classic for its iconic music and star-studded cast, rather than its storyline.
 While I enjoyed this film, it wasn’t packed full of action, and the majority of the film focused on the conversations and revelations of the students.
 Despite this, I liked the way in which each character connected in some way, creating a greater level of understanding about the plight of those from different social groups.

-Have you watched this cult classic?
+Did you enjoy my review of ‘The Breakfast Club’?
 Do you enjoy films from the ’80s?
 What was your favourite part of this film?

 Let me know all your thoughts in the comments below 🙂